developerstephanieb/latex_reference/01_fundamentals/02_document_structure.md

 ## Customizing Numbering Depth

 LaTeX controls which sectioning commands are numbered using the `secnumdepth` counter.
-In the `article` class, the default value is `3`, meaning only sections up to `\subsubsection` are numbered.
-To include numbering for `\paragraph` and `\subparagraph`, increase the value of `secnumdepth` in the preamble.
+In the `article` class, the default value is 3, meaning only sections up to `\subsubsection` are numbered.
+To include numbering for deeper levels, increase the value of `secnumdepth` in the preamble.

 - `\setcounter{secnumdepth}{level}`: Sets the maximum depth of numbered sectioning.